 Some of the popular payment platforms that you can use almost anywhere in the world are as follows.

-However, you are hiring Asian, especially Indian virtual assistants, the most obvious choice is Paypal.
+However, if you are hiring Asian, especially Indian virtual assistants, the most obvious choice is Paypal.

 Time for a quick re-run: